bitcointranscripts/bitcointranscripts/bitcoinplusplus/layer-2/translational-bitcoin-development.md

 Okay, great.
 Now I get Lightning.
 I downloaded it from GitHub.
-I got the *lnd*.
+I got the `lnd`.
 This one we run in command line, but let's try it.
 Okay, bitcoin is active.
 It's like 20 steps to get it to work.
-But yeah, and then it asks for *btcd*.
+But yeah, and then it asks for `btcd`.
-And you have to change, yeah, so it's like, hey, I'm connecting to *btcd*.
+And you have to change, yeah, so it's like, hey, I'm connecting to `btcd`.
 And I'm like, well, I don't want it.
-So then you try to go into the *lnd* folder to change the config file, it's not there yet, because it hasn't generated that folder because you haven't successfully started to the point where it'll generate the config file to let you change the config to connect to the*bitcoind* that's already half synchronized.
+So then you try to go into the `lnd` folder to change the config file, it's not there yet, because it hasn't generated that folder because you haven't successfully started to the point where it'll generate the config file to let you change the config to connect to the `bitcoind` that's already half synchronized.
 It's frustrating because like I've worked with so many people and I've worked myself on all these cool technologies and all this cryptography, and then that's the funnel that stops people.

 ## Bitcoin user experience

 So, it was easier when I started using Bitcoin.
-I think it was around this version.
+I think it was around this version (0.3.21).
-It was before BlueMap put encryption for wallet.dat in, because I know it never asked for a password to encrypt the wallet.
+It was before BlueMatt put encryption for `wallet.dat` in, because I know it never asked for a password to encrypt the wallet.
 So this was a while ago.
 It was easier.
 You download it, it just runs.
 There was no Bitcoin.
 There was only that one binary.
 It was like, oh, it kind of works.
-So I think Satoshi and then people later had, you know, it was all integrated.
+It was all integrated.
 It's kind of nice.
 So I want to point out to people, like, so a lot of people here are going to be working on Bitcoin.
 And obviously, I like working on the cool cryptographic stuff and all these protocols, but I do want to think about that and I always want to test things with my dad.